Survivor-Centred Visual Narratives

 Jakob: What is your first language?

-Ghada: It’s Lebanese Arabic.
-That’s my first language, then we learn French as a second language, and English as a third.
-You can imagine me trying to phrase all those philosophical ideas in English, but I get the words in Arabic first, then I have to translate.
-But that is not always a practical thing to do.
+Ghada: It’s Lebanese Arabic, which is my first language.
+Then we learn French as a second language, and English as a third.
+You can imagine me trying to phrase all those philosophical ideas in English but getting the words in Arabic first.
+Then I have to translate, but that is not always a practical thing to do.

 Jakob: Well, you are into at least two other beautiful languages.
 I always envy people who can speak French.
-It’s very hard for me not to speak French, because this is really the best country for comics.
+It’s very hard for me not to be able to speak French, because France is really the best country for comics.
 Yeah, and Arabic.
 I don’t understand Arabic, but it sounds very nice.
 Is it complicated?

-Ghada: It is… It is usually considered harder to learn than some other languages, especially let’s say English, French and Spanish that have common words, vocab and structures, whereas Arabic has a totally different structure and a different Alphabet.
-But that’s the beauty of diversity among people and the different languages!
+Ghada: It is… It is usually considered harder to learn than some other languages, especially let’s say English, French, and Spanish, which share some vocabulary and grammatical structures, whereas Arabic has a completely different structure and a different alphabet.
+But that’s the beauty of diversity among people and languages!

 Jakob: That’s a very good last word, I guess, that beauty of diversity.